How to Perform a Security Incident Response Tabletop Exercise?

 This is why a focus on cyber incident planning & response is imperative.
 What is even more important is continuously testing and validating the effectiveness of your plans.

-What are tabletop exercises in security?
+What are tabletop exercises in cybersecurity?

 A good Cyber Incident Response Plan or “IR Plan” tells you what should be done in case of a cybersecurity incident.
 This plan should ideally be a short, crisp and to-the-point document.
 It should specify the roles and responsibilities of each team member.
 The IR Plan should also ideally be based on the NIST Cybersecurity Framework and the recommended phases.

-An Incident Response Tabletop Exercise, on the other hand, is a cost effective way to test the efficacy of these plans.
+A Cyber Table top Exercise, on the other hand, is a cost effective way to test the efficacy of these plans.
 These cybersecurity tabletop exercises are a safe way to conduct attack simulation drills.
 One of the objectives is to put key stakeholders in an environment of intense pressure.
 They are forced to think and act like they would when under a real cyber attack.

 Benefits of Security Incident Response Tabletop Exercises